codion-is/codion/readme.txt

               and the demo applications. resources/project_template contains an ant build file template for projects using the JMinor framework.
 * "src" contains the Java source files for the framework
-* "srcdemos" contains the Java source files for the framework demos: EmpDept, Petstore, Chinook and SchemaBrowser
+* "srcdemos" contains the Java source files for the framework demos: EmpDept, Petstore, Chinook, World and SchemaBrowser
 * "srctest" contains the JUnit test sources for the framework
 * "build.xml" ant build file
 * "build.properties" ant build properties